-- Habitats and species, particularly those that may be affected by construction and maintenance.
+- as on areas important for landscape interests such as NSAs and WLAs. - Habitats and species, particularly those that may be affected by construction and maintenance.
 For example, sensitive habitats may be damaged during installation of the base for free-standing solar panels and burial of electricity cables, either directly through ground excavation or indirectly through changes in hydrology.
 Other habitats may also be damaged that are important for sensitive species.
 Because the Park is home to rare and/or sensitive species and habitats, surveys carried out by appropriately experienced (and licensed where required) ecological surveyors may be required to inform development proposals.
-More information can be found in Policy 4 of the Local Development Plan and accompanying Natural Heritage supplementary guidance link to be added once published - Soils, may be affected directly through excavation, as well as indirectly through changes in hydrology affecting habitats that protect or create soils, particularly carbon rich soils such as peat and peatland habitats that rely on high ground water levels. - Water environment, as where significant ground excavation or crossing of water courses is required to bury electricity cables, this may disrupt ground water movement supporting sensitive habitats and species, allow sediment to pollute water courses and/or affect private water supplies in the vicinity.
+More information can be found in Policy 4 of the Local Development Plan and accompanying Natural Heritage supplementary guidance available via https://cairngorms.co.uk/planningdevelopment/ldp-2021/. - Soils, may be affected directly through excavation, as well as indirectly through changes in hydrology affecting habitats that protect or create soils, particularly carbon rich soils such as peat and peatland habitats that rely on high ground water levels. - Water environment, as where significant ground excavation or crossing of water courses is required to bury electricity cables, this may disrupt ground water movement supporting sensitive habitats and species, allow sediment to pollute water courses and/or affect private water supplies in the vicinity.